Sunil-Pradhan/javascript-cheatsheet/README.md

 //output - Model no:Galaxy Price: 5000
 ```

-Here `Mobile` is a class in JavaScript and then we create a object by using the `new` keyword.
+Here `Mobile` is a class in JavaScript and then we create an object by using the `new` keyword.

 Here `this` keyword points to the current object instance.
 That means;this.model is equal to samsung.model, here samsung is the current object instance.